Perversity equals weight for Painlev\'e spaces: Weight filtration

 where each $L_i$ is a complex projective line such that each two of them $L_i, L_j$ for $i< j$ intersect each other transversely in a point $p_{ij}$.
 Said differently, the nerve complex of $D$ consists of the edges (and vertices) of a triangle \blue{$A_2^{(1)}$}.
 In particular, the body of this complex is homeomorphic to a circle $S^1$.
 As we will see in Subsections \ref{subsec:BVI}--\ref{subsec:BI}, all singularities of $\overline{\Mod}_{\Betti}^{PX}$ are located at some of the points $p_{ij}$ and are of type $A_k$ for $k = \mu(p_{ij} )$.
 We obtain a smooth compactification $\widetilde{\Mod}_{\Betti}^{PX}$ of $\Mod_{\Betti}^{PX}$ by taking the minimal resolution of the singularities $p_{ij}$ of $\overline{\Mod}_{\Betti}^{PX}$.
 It follows that there exists a smooth compactification $\widetilde{\Mod}_{\Betti}^{PX}$ of $\Mod_{\Betti}^{PX}$ by a normal crossing divisor

 consisting of reduced projective lines.
 We know that $D^{PX}$ contains the proper transform of each component of \eqref{eq:D}. \blue{More precisely, the nerve complex $\mathcal{N}^{PX}$ of $D^{PX}$ arises from the graph $A_2^{(1)}$ of \eqref{eq:D} by replacing the edge corresponding to an intersection point $p_{ij}$ by a diagram $A_{\mu(p_{ij} )}$.
-On the other hand, the generic plane section of $\widetilde{\Mod}_{\Betti}^{PX}$ is a cubic curve, therfore the nerve complex $ \mathcal{N}^{PX}$ must appear on Kodaira's list \cite{Kod}.
+On the other hand, the generic plane section of $\widetilde{\Mod}_{\Betti}^{PX}$ is a cubic curve, therefore the nerve complex $ \mathcal{N}^{PX}$ must appear on Kodaira's list given in Subsection~\ref{ssec:elliptic} (up to modifying the self-intersection numbers by blow-ups necessary to eliminate the singular points).
 From this we see that the nerve complex of $D^{PX}$ is a cycle of length $N^{PX} + 3$